 Hi hi, how are you doing?
-What about sharing together this deliciously sweet plate of easy vegan swiss chard recipe with leeks?
+What about sharing together this deliciously sweet plate of easy vegan swiss chard salad with leeks?
 You might have tasted the bitter taste of swiss chard, and you've ever since avoided them…

 Swiss chard is one of the most nutrient-dense vegetables out there, (did you know that they're growing it in the Space?) unfortunately, it's not something you'd appreciate raw and somehow even cooked it still has some bitter taste.